Moving day is here!

 This is the most complicated move I’ve ever done!

 We have to leave from the UK for family and business reasons, while the animals have to leave from Germany for quarantine reasons.
-They won’t be going into quarantine because we have completed all the blood tests and paperwork that’s required to avoid this.
+They won’t be going into quarantine because we have completed all the blood tests and paperwork that are required to avoid this.
 Fingers crossed.

 So the plan is this: I go and do my stuff in the UK while staying with my equally busy mum.
 Then husband will drive over next week, via Frankfurt, in order to deliver the pets to the airport.
 They’ll be on a plane on the 2nd July.
 Unfortunately they will have to stay in kennels in South Africa until we arrive.
 Not ideal, but our only option.